withstudiocms/cfetch/packages/cfetch/README.md

 ### Prerequisites

-- Using with an Astro SSR project
+- Using with an Astro SSR project, While you could import and use this in an Astro SSG (static) project, it would have no benefit as Astro Static pages are pre-rendered.

 ### Installation